What’s the Deal, Mouthy Puppies? Why Bite Inhibition Matters

 While more than 90 percent of puppies will respond to this method if it is used correctly and consistently, some dogs seem to get worse in response to high-pitched yelps, becoming even mouthier and more revved up.
 For those dogs, it’s usually effective to startle the dog with a deep-voiced “Hey!” or “Ouch!”
 Otherwise, the technique of interrupting the behavior and then redirecting the dog to an appropriate object is the same.
-If the puppy fails to respond to either sound, walk away so that he learns that biting brings an end to the fun.
+If the puppy fails to respond to either sound, walk away so that they learn that biting brings an end to the fun.

-There are many recommendations out there for stopping puppy mouthing and I advise against most of them because they are inhumane and generally ineffective.
-Do not hold the dog’s muzzle closed, yell at the dog, jam your fingers into the dog’s mouth or swat the dog.
+There are many recommendations out there for stopping puppy mouthing, and I advise against most of them because they are inhumane and generally ineffective.
+Do not hold the dog’s muzzle closed, yell at the dog, jam your fingers into the dog’s mouth, or swat the dog.
 Basically, it comes down to one piece of general advice: Don’t do anything that involves any kind of physical punishment that causes pain or frightens the dog.

 Proper bite inhibition is incredibly important, and developing it requires lessons early in life.
 The normal process of learning bite inhibition is linked with puppy development and it can’t usually be learned later in life with the same degree of success.
-Dogs without this essential skill may cause severe damage—punctures, painful bruising and even broken bones on occasion.
-Learning bite inhibition is one of the first and most essential lessons for puppies, because it is about safety as well as being a well-behaved, polite member of society.
+Dogs without this essential skill may cause severe damage — punctures, painful bruising, and even broken bones on occasion.
+Learning bite inhibition is one of the first and most essential lessons for puppies because it is about safety as well as being a well-behaved, polite member of society.

 If you adopted puppy siblings — and they fight nonstop — you could be dealing with littermate syndrome.
 Here's everything you need to know.